At a Glance

 ✨Highlight Your Hands-On Experience

-Be ready to talk about your practical experience working directly with young people.
+Be ready to talk about your practical experience working with young people.
 Whether it's through previous jobs, volunteering, or community projects, showcase how your hands-on approach has made a positive impact.

 ✨Emphasise Fun and Engagement